-Note: Many of these references are from the book versions of their stories, but are included since they are most familiar to us today because of their Disney adaptations.
+Note: Many of these references are from the book versions of their movie adaptations but are included since they are most familiar to us today because of their Disney interpretations.

 First Counselor in the First Presidency, April 1998, “Look to God and Live”

 Because when general authorities take an occasional trip to Disneyland they find awesome analogies to share later.

 “I commence my message this morning with a question: Have you ever taken a vacation with your entire family?
 If not, you are in for some surprises when you do.
 My wife and I a few years ago joined our children, their companions, and the grandchildren at Disneyland in southern California.
 Beyond the entrance to the famous theme park, the group rushed to what was then the newest feature—Star Tours.
 You enter a simulated rocket, take your seat, and fasten your seat belt.
 All of a sudden the entire vehicle begins to vibrate violently.
 I think the mechanical voice which comes over the loudspeaker calls it ‘heavy turbulence.’
 (I have never returned to this featured ride.
 I get all the real turbulence I can handle just flying from place to place fulfilling my responsibilities.)

 “After recuperating for a few minutes, we journeyed to the feature with the longest line.
 It is called Splash Mountain.
 The crowd filed round and round in a serpentine pattern.
 The music, which was piped through the loudspeakers to the waiting throng, contained the words of the song:

 “By now we were ready to board the boat which would carry us in a vertical dive that evoked screams from the passengers in the boat ahead as it roared down the waterfall and glided to a stop in the water below.
 Just before taking the plunge, however, I noticed on one wall a small sign declaring a profound truth: ‘You can’t run away from trouble; there’s no place that far!’